Symbolic behavior: Example communication tools

 Stories/myths: As stories are continually repeated, they provide analogies for individuals and serve to guide behavior within the organization.

 Titles: The use of titles communicates the relationship of the employee in correlation to the organization.

 Slogans: Slogans can be used to reinforce established priorities or to bring attention to new priorities (Waterman, 1987).

 Dress: Clothing is very important to an organization because it communicates culture (Remland, 2003).
 Because clothing can influence perceptions of both behavior and intent (Galin, 1990, p.
 51), the dress code of an organization can impact their overall image.

-Priorities: The priorities within an organization and the way they are carried out on daily basis carry enormous impact.
+Priorities: The priorities within an organization and the way they are carried out on a daily basis carry enormous impact.
 Individuals can better identify with the organization when management's priorities are in line with those of employees (Harris & Nelson, 2008, p.
 238).

 Limitations of symbolic behavior

 An over-reliance on symbolic activities can lead to significant problems.
 These include unethical manipulation, empty or meaningless actions, omnipresence, divisions, and unexpected interpretations (Harris & Nelson 2008, p.
 239).
 Likewise, Blumer notes in advanced societies large group actions consist of highly recurrent, stable patterns that establish common, established meanings for the participants.
 Blumer heads a warning to bear in mind that new situations present problems requiring adjustment and redefinition (Littlejohn & Foss, p.
 160).